 Of course family devotional times don’t have to be all about studying the Bible together.

-Another great way you can come together as a family is by shifting your focus onto different parts of the world in prayer.
+One of the best family devotions, we’ve found, is to focus onto different parts of the world in prayer.
 Window on the World is a brilliant resource to use for primary-aged kids right up to teenagers, with loads of fascinating stories, facts and prayer points for a variety of places around the world.

 4. Exploring the Bible (£9.64)